 The course will provide the student with the basics of computer applications of popular accounting software.
-Course content will include an emphasis on the relationship among components of an accounting system and the use of the personal computer in the maintenance and reporting of accounting information.
+Course content will include an emphasis on the relationship among components of an accounting system and the use of computer technology in the maintenance and reporting of accounting information.
 Approved by the Michigan State Board of Accountancy.